-The associate degree program consists of five semesters of professional (RTH) and support courses.
+The Associate degree program consists of five semesters of professional (RTH) and support courses.
 Students, who are accepted into the program and complete all required courses will be scheduled to enter the hospital portion of their program beginning with the second semester.
-Graduates of the Respiratory Therapist program will receive an associate of applied science degree in respiratory care.
+Graduates of the Respiratory Therapist program will receive an Associate of Applied Science degree in respiratory care.

 Following completion of this Council on Accreditation of Allied Health Programs (CAAHEP) approved program, the graduate is qualified for immediate employment and for application to the National Board for Respiratory Care (NBRC) for the entry-level certification exam to attain the status of a certified respiratory therapy technician (CRTT) required for state licensure in the state of Arizona.
 He or she may also apply for entry into a baccalaureate program.
-Upon successful completion of the entry-level examinations offered through the NBRC to attain the status of a Registered Respiratory Therapist (RRT).
+Upon successful completion of the entry-level examination the graduate is then eligible for the advanced practitioner examinations offered through the NBRC to attain the status of a Registered Respiratory Therapist (RRT).
 The respiratory therapist usually works in hospitals, special-care facilities, long-term care facilities, home care or rehabilitation.
 Employment also exists within commercial companies in sales or within contract service agencies.
 The registered therapist may choose to work strictly as a clinician or in other areas such as management, medical research or education in the hospital, college or university setting.